cl-library-docs/common-lisp-libraries/docs/local-time.md

 *Great thanks to the excellent [official documentation](https://common-lisp.net/project/local-time/manual.html).*

-TODO: Move to defacto if [this](https://github.com/CodyReichert/awesome-cl/issues/377) is resolved.

 `local-time` library is a Common Lisp library for the manipulation of dates, times and intervals.
 It was originally based almost entirely upon Erik Naggum's paper [The Long Painful History of Time](http://naggum.no/lugm-time.html).
 Many of the core concepts originated from this paper,